scoskey/m0037/notes.md

 * $(P\wedge Q)\vee R$
 * $((P\rightarrow($

 Clearly some expressions are more useful than others!
-The following definition helps us pick out the expressions which are more likely to have a useful meaning.
+The following definition helps us pick out the expressions that are more likely to have a useful meaning.

 **Definition** An expression is called a *well-formed formula* (or *wff*, or simply *formula*) if it can be constructed using the following base case and recursive rule: